kimschles/quickleft-way/agile-cheatsheet.md

 In either case, groom stories "just in time".
 If you groom too early, you run the risk of stories getting stale as requirements change, resulting in wasted effort.

-A well-groomed backlog allows other developers joining the project to get to work more quickly, and mitigates the effects of a knowledgable team member moving off of the project.
+A well-groomed backlog allows other developers joining the project to get to work more quickly and mitigates the effects of a knowledgable team member moving off of the project.

 Groomed stories should have:
 - acceptance criteria